 Duo integrates with your Cisco ASA VPN to add two-factor authentication to any VPN login.
-The SSL VPN integration supports inline self-service enrollment and authentication prompt.
-Use the SSL VPN integration to protect web-based VPN logins and AnyConnect desktop and mobile client connections that use SSL encryption.
+The SSL VPN configuration supports inline self-service enrollment and authentication prompt.
+Use the SSL VPN deployment to protect web-based VPN logins and AnyConnect desktop and mobile client connections that use SSL encryption.

 Before starting, make sure that Duo is compatible with your Cisco ASA device.
 Log on to your Cisco ASDM interface and verify that your Cisco ASA firmware is version 8.3 or later.